SwissDataScienceCenter/renku/docs/admin/prerequisites/gitlabrunner.rst

      gitlab/gitlab-runner:latest

-2. Register the GitLab Runner with Gitlab in Renku
+2. Register the GitLab Runner with GitLab in Renku
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this step you need GitLab to be running first.
 You can do this step after deploying Renku.